-• Support a consistent policy for use and maintenance of the active recreation areas within Woodward Park to ensure their continuing viability for present and future users.

-• Examine tennis court fence condition and repair accordingly.
+- → Support a consistent policy for use and maintenance of the active recreation areas within Woodward Park to ensure their continuing viability for present and future users. - → Continue to examine the tennis court fence condition and repair accordingly. - → Enforce the permitting process for use of the playing field.